S2E/s2e-old/docs/SystemTap.rst

    # We use the embedded C support of SystemTap to access the S2E
    # custom instructions.
 A comprehensive set of such instructions can
    # be found in s2e.h.
-You can adapt them to SystemTap, if in case
+You can adapt them to SystemTap, in case
    # you need them

    # Terminate current state.